Samsara-byte/Simple-scripts/README.md

-## This is simple scripts that i find useful and using in my life
+## This is simple scripts that i find useful and using it

 ## 1) Subnet-mask-compare-transfer folder